Teenage girl buys lottery ticket "for fun" - and immediately cracks the million-dollar jackpot

 Gambling can be addictive.
 Affected people can find help at the Federal Center for Health Education (BZgA).

 “I still can’t believe I hit the Gold Ball jackpot with my very first lottery ticket,” she said Global News.
 Her colleagues were also beside themselves.
 “My colleague fell to his knees in disbelief.
 He screamed.
-Actually, everyone was screaming that I won $48 million.”
-But instead of sitting back with the money, Lamour has other plans.
-She first wanted to do some travel and get her university degree.
-But not everyone can look forward to winnings worth millions: Ein Man won the lottery – and was then robbed by his family. (asc)
+In fact, everyone was screaming that I won $48 million.”
+Instead of resting on her laurels, Lamour has other plans.
+She first wanted to do some travel and get her university degree. (asc)

+In Germany, too, people are happy about their lottery luck from time to time: A woman from Bavaria won 1.2 million in the lottery and planned to surprise her husband.
+This article was created with the help of machines and carefully checked by the editor Alina Schröder before publication.

 #Teenage #girl #buys #lottery #ticket #fun #immediately #cracks #milliondollar #jackpot